I’m narrating a book! This one:

 Why me?
 Good question.
 Here’s the story:

-All right.
 So, I have always loved to read to my children since before they could understand the words, and well past the age at which they could read for themselves.
 It was my all-time favourite part of teaching children at school too – their rapt faces, their easy immersion into the stories.
 But, I ask you, are either of those good enough qualifications for such an important task as narrating a whole book for audio?

 I’ve acted now for many years and enjoyed that tremendously too – being the characters, bringing the audience to the point they believed I was someone else, such as Toad in Wind in the Willows, a conniving villain in a murder mystery, a ditsy actress in a situation comedy.
 Making up voices for different characters is such fun too.
 Toad’s, for instance, was deep and pompous, until he was jailed, when it deflated to a whimper.
 Again, I ask you, is such training good enough?